constellant/dpSlate/source/two_column.md

 The TOC panel on the left hand side of the panel is composed of the following elements starting at the top and moving to the bottom:

-* Title Page - At the very top, is the title of the document.
-If you've enabled the Title Page function, then an _about_ link will be created and when clicked it will open up a title page and provide more information about the document.
 * Search Box - If search is enabled, a Search Box will appear above the Table of Contents.
 The Search Box is used to search the document looking for phrases of interest.
 The phrases are then highlighted in the Table of Contents.
 * The Table of Contents - The Table of Contents are automatically built if the feature has been turned on.
 By default, on the H1 is normally displayed.
 If a user selects a H1 item, the TOC will expand to display the H2 items underneath it.
 If the user selects a H2 item, the TOC will expand to display the H3 items underneath it.
 Directives are used to control the table of contents.
-* The TOC Footer - you can use this to store information at the bottom of the table of contents.
+* The TOC Footer - for this we want Cisco Copyright Information.

 ### Document Body